wikimedia/mediawiki-skins-Metrolook/README.md

 Note: Image setting should be set like this for example $wgMetrolookImage1 = file/to/image or can be set like http://example.com/image.png;

+## Mobile desgn

+Mobile desgn now included in the latest release for MediaWiki 1.24+.
+Mobile desgn for MediaWiki 1.23 and 1.22 coming soon.
+Also to get mobile desgn please download Metrolook release 2.5 or 3.0 beta 16 or higher please.

+And please report feedback in the issues tab.
+And if you could help fix the problem and or improve the desgn please open and pull task.

 ## Customizing top bar color

 To customise top bar colour ether add it to theme.css which is in metrolook skin folder or MediaWiki:Metrolook.css from web browser.